 02 4974 5100

 Newcastle Art Gallery is being reimagined and currently programming offsite.

-The 2021 Youth Advisors are the third group to come through the program.
+The 2023 Youth Advisors are the fourth group to come through the program.
 They will be working on three major projects, as well as personal interest projects during the year-long program.